RuneTheander/RuneTheander/README.md

-- 👋 Hi, I’m @RuneTheander Working with GIS in The Danish Agency for Data Supply and Infrastructure
+- 👋 Hi, I’m @RuneTheander Working with GIS in The Danish Agency for Data Supply and Infrastructure.
-- 👀 I’m interested in GIS, Coastal Engineering, Surfing, Olympic Weightlifting & Vintage Clothing
+- 👀 Mainly using C# and Python to solve problems.
 - 📫 How to reach me Runetheander@gmail.com

 <!---